malekbenz/malekbenz/_posts/2016-02-01-First-web-application-with-expressjs.md

 Express  is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

-Express js is great for creating web application and web API .
+Express js is great for creating web application and web API.

 so let's build our first web application with express , `HelloExpress` application. if you didn't have node js already installed you can [Install & run your first application Nodejs](/blog/2015/12/22/install-run-your-first-application-nodejs).